Prukutu/AOES-CLIM-cartopy/_episodes/03-lists.md

 {: .output}

-This is because Python stores a list in memory, and then can use multiple names to refer to the same list.
-If all we want to do is copy a (simple) list, we can again use the `list` function, so we do not modify a list we did not mean to:
+This is because Python stores a list in memory, and then can use multiple names to refer to the same list, the same location in memory.
+If all we want to do is copy a (simple) list, we can again use the `list` function (or more generally, the `copy()` method), so we do not modify a list we did not mean to:

 ~~~